 The American Express Gold Card

-The American Express Gold Card is also a very enticing option for your grocery store spending.
+The American Express Gold Card should be a mainstay for your grocery store spending.

 The card offers 4x Amex Membership Rewards points per dollar spent at U.S. supermarkets on up to $25,000 in spending each year.
 After that, you will earn 1x point per dollar spent.
 Further, the card offers a welcome bonus of 40,000 Membership Rewards points after spending $4,000 in the first three months of card membership.

 Unlike the others, this isn’t a temporary benefit.
 Since the card was refreshed back in 2018 it has offered 4x points per dollar spent on groceries, making it a staple on this list.